konklone/json/README.md

  * `jsonsplit inputfile.json [records]` - this will split the file into records based on the [records] size
    * If you do not specify size, it defaults to splitting by 100000

 (Web tool originally from https://github.com/konklone/json; command line tool complex-csv2json and jsonsplit by [@DanaMLewis](https://github.com/danamlewis).)

+Please file all bugs [in the issue tracker](https://github.com/konklone/json/issues).

+Read more about the converter and why I (@konklone) built it: "[Making JSON as simple as a spreadsheet](http://sunlightfoundation.com/blog/2014/03/11/making-json-as-simple-as-a-spreadsheet/)".

+## Public domain

+This project makes uses of certain externally licensed works, including (but not limited to) Bootstrap, Highlight.js, jQuery and jquery-csv.
+Any such works retain their original license, even if they have been subsequently modified by me.

+All **other files** in this project are [dedicated to the public domain](LICENSE).
+As spelled out in [CONTRIBUTING](CONTRIBUTING.md):

+> The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](http://creativecommons.org/publicdomain/zero/1.0/).

+> All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.